ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ## Acknowledgements

-I would like to thank [Tan Li Hau](https://twitter.com/lihautan) for his awesome work on Babel and for sharing his knowledge with the community.
+I would like to thank [Tan Li Hau](https://twitter.com/lihautan) for his awesome work on Babel, his wonderful articles and videos, and for sharing his knowledge with the community.

 # [Back to /README.md](/README.md) (Learning Babel)